arsamsarabi/arsam-cli/README.md

-# Arsam Sarabi's Resume as an interactive terminal app
+# Arsam's resume as an interactive terminal app

 ## Installation